owlbarn/owl/README.md

 There are a lot of basic and advanced mathematical and statistical functions in `Maths` and `Stats` modules.
 Most of them are interfaced to Gsl directly, so you may want to read GSL Manual carefully before using the module.

-In addition, I implement some
+In addition, I implement extra functions such as ... the future plan is ...